scaljeri/javascript-dependency-injection-deprecated/README.md

     let bar = barFactory('p8', 'p9');  // bar is initialized with 'p1', 'p2', ...., 'p9'

 ## Not a Class
-What if a class depends on something which is not a class, for example a simple function or an object.
+What if a class depends on something which is not a class instance, for example a function or an object.
 In such case you have to tell **DI** about this

     di.register('$fs', fs, { notAClass: true });